 The hosts almost responded immediately as Long headed just over the crossbar from Liam Rosenior's delivery and Nikica Jelavic wasted a similar opportunity.

-And Hull were made to pay for their profligacy three minutes prior to the interval, Remy capitalising on a horrendous backpass from Figueroa by rounding goalkeeper Allan McGregor and slotting into the empty net.
+And Hull was made to pay for its profligacy three minutes prior to the interval, Remy capitalizing on a horrendous back pass from Figueroa by rounding goalkeeper Allan McGregor and slotting into the empty net.

-Steve Bruce's side were quick out of the blocks in the second half and instantly pulled one back following the restart as Davies headed home Huddlestone's inswinging free-kick.
+Steve Bruce's side was quick out of the blocks in the second half and instantly pulled one back following the restart as Davies headed home Huddlestone's in-swinging free-kick.

-But Hull's defensive struggles undermined their attacking ambition, with Newcastle's two-goal advantage restored on 55 minutes when Sissoko tapped home a rebound from Gouffran's shot to finish off a counter-attack that he had started.
+But Hull's defensive struggles undermined its attacking ambition, with Newcastle's two-goal advantage restored on 55 minutes when Sissoko tapped home a rebound from Gouffran's shot to finish off a counterattack that he had started.

 Newcastle then looked to push for a fourth, Luuk de Jong going close to his first the club before Remy was brilliantly denied by a flying save from McGregor.